songweige/TATS/README.md

     <img src=assets/tats-ucf101.gif width="852" height="284" />
 </p>

-**tl;dr** We propose TATS, a long video generation framework that is trained on videos with tens of frames while it is able to generate videos with thousands of frames using sliding windown.
+**tl;dr** We propose TATS, a long video generation framework that is trained on videos with tens of frames while it is able to generate videos with thousands of frames using sliding window.

 ## Setup